1and1/docker-machine-driver-oneandone/README.md

 ### From a Release

-The latest version of `docker-machine-driver-oneandone` binary is available on the [GithHub Releases](https://github.com/1and1/docker-machine-driver-oneandone/releases) page.
+The latest version of the `docker-machine-driver-oneandone` binary is available on the [GithHub Releases](https://github.com/1and1/docker-machine-driver-oneandone/releases) page.
-Download the tar archive and extract it into a directory residing in your PATH.
+Download the `tar` archive and extract it into a directory residing in your PATH with the command:

 ```bash
 sudo tar -C /usr/local/bin -xvzf docker-machine-driver-oneandone*.tar.gz
 ```

-If required, modify the permissions and allow the plugin execution.
+If required, modify the permissions to make the plugin executable:

 ```bash
 sudo chmod +x /usr/local/bin/docker-machine-driver-oneandone